ericniebler/meta/readme.md

 [![Build Status](https://travis-ci.org/ericniebler/meta.svg?branch=master)](https://travis-ci.org/ericniebler/meta)

 *Meta* is a tiny and header-only C++11 metaprogramming library released under the Boost Software License.
+Supported compilers are clang >= 3.4 and gcc >= 4.9.
 To compile with meta you just have to:

 ```.cpp
 #include <meta/meta.hpp>